Response function as a quantitative measure of consciousness in brain dynamics: Results and discussion

 \subsection{RNN model reveals state-dependent network structures}

 We first assessed how well the RNN model captures the local dynamics of cortical activity in the three consecutive brain states with different levels of consciousness: awake, anesthesia, and recovery.
-The mean reconstruction loss for each one-second ECoG segment was computed and then averaged over longer time windows ($100~s$ each).
-As shown in Fig.~\ref{fig2} (awake), Fig.~\ref{fig3} (anesthesia), and Fig.~\ref{fig4} (recovery), the three stages exhibit clear differences in statistics of functional connectivity.
+The mean reconstruction loss for each two-second ECoG segment was computed and then averaged over longer time windows ($100$~s each).
+As shown in Fig.~\ref{fig2} (a-c), the RNN learns very well the target time series in the brain.
+However, if the learned RNN is initialized from the target [e.g., at the $1800$-th time step, see the insets of Fig.~\ref{fig2} (a-c)], the later dynamics deviates from the target, which can be explained by the chaotic nature of the brain dynamics, as also evidenced in a recent theoretical study~\cite{Yu-2025}.
+How the fitted RNNs respond to small external perturbations is also shown in Fig.~\ref{fig2}, and we will come to discuss these observed differences later.

+We next discuss the functional connection patterns learned from the brain dynamics across the three different brain states.
+As shown in Fig.~\ref{fig3}, Fig.~\ref{fig4} and Fig.~\ref{fig5}, the three stages exhibit clear differences in statistics of functional connectivity.
 Compared to the awake condition, the anesthesia condition yields sparser connections with weaker strengths, reducing feedback and thus blocking global communications among brain regions~\cite{Massimini-2005}.
 Nevertheless, the recovery condition yields a broader distribution of coupling, being of salient strength and heterogeneity; these well-tuned feedbacks are able to support consciousness or awareness, showing how consciousness is re-established, which will be further confirmed by the precise connection pattern and the dynamics response property in the next section.